 A little over three years later, I’m reflective as to what an eventful month that October was.
-Back then, I didn’t know then what I know now…that having Nanny A join our family would be far more impactful than having The Man leave our family.
+Back then, I didn’t know then what I know now…that asking Nanny A to join our family would be far more impactful than asking The Man to leave our family.

 The love Nanny A has shown both Roya and me is unparalleled.
 The willingness to be there for us in our highest of highs and our lowest of lows has been unyielding.
 Nanny A is so much more than a nanny.
 She is my friend, she is the closest thing to a co-parent that I’ve ever had, and she is our family.
 She didn’t have to assume all of these roles, but she did.
 And, for that, I’m truly grateful.